-- 15.3 Payment to suppliers will be made via BACS unless they have been paid by petty cash, the company credit card or Direct Debit. - 15.4 Officers of the service which has issued the official order or which will incur the expenditure are responsible for certifying the amount to be paid in accordance with the Goods Receipting process or the payment voucher certification processes attached. - 15.5 A list of persons who can certify invoices and other payment documents shall be supplied to the Section 151 officer by Directors and the Managing Director.
-The list shall contain: - (a) the specimen signature of such persons; and - (b) the limitation of their individual authority in terms of value - 15.6 Directors can authorise individual invoice payments up to a value of £50,000.
-Payment vouchers in excess of this will require secondary certification by the Managing Director or the Section 151 Officer (or their Deputy). - 15.7 Towards the end of each financial year the Section 151 Officer shall require Directors to inform him/her by a stated date of all significant items of outstanding expenditure relating to that financial year - 15.8 No amendments shall be made to VAT invoices.
-If such invoices are incorrect, they shall be returned to the relevant creditor for correction in accordance with the VAT regulations. - 15.9 Amendments to any other payment documents must be made in ink, signed by the person making the alteration and endorsed with the reason. - 15.10 Ex gratia payments to persons other than employees shall be approved by: (a) the relevant Director if less than £5,000 in total, provided the Director of Resources, the Section 151 Officer (or their Deputy) and the Monitoring Officer are in agreement; - (b) the Managing Director in all other cases.
+- 15.6.
+Directors can authorise individual invoice payments up to a value of £50,000.
+Payment vouchers in excess of this will require secondary certification by the Managing Director or the Section 151 Officer (or their Deputy). - 15.7.
+Towards the end of each financial year the Section 151 Officer shall require Directors to inform him/her by a stated date of all significant items of outstanding expenditure relating to that financial year - 15.8.
+No amendments shall be made to VAT invoices.
+If such invoices are incorrect, they shall be returned to the relevant creditor for correction in accordance with the VAT regulations. - 15.9.
+Amendments to any other payment documents must be made in ink, signed by the person making the alteration and endorsed with the reason. - 15.10.
+Ex gratia payments to persons other than employees shall be approved by: - a. the relevant Director if less than £5,000 in total, provided the Director of Resources, the Section 151 Officer (or their Deputy) and the Monitoring Officer are in agreement; - b. the Managing Director in all other cases.

-16 Payment to Employees
+16. Payments to Employees

-- 16.1 Appointment of all employees shall be in accordance with the regulations of the Council and the approved establishment, grades and rates of pay.
+- 16.1.
+Appointment of all employees shall be in accordance with the regulations of the Council and the approved establishment, grades and rates of pay.
 All recruitment to vacant posts, or changes to the existing establishment, must be agreed by Corporate Management Leadership Team.
-A recruitment assessment form must be completed by the service, which is then approved by the Section 151 Officer (or their Deputy) and Director, prior to presentation to Corporate Management Leadership Team; the form should then be certified by the Managing Director. - 16.2 Each Director shall consult the Managing Director on terms and conditions affecting employees.
+A recruitment assessment form must be completed by the service, which is then approved by the Section 151 Officer (or their Deputy) and Director, prior to presentation to Corporate Management Leadership Team; the form should then be certified by the Managing Director. - 16.2.
+Each Director shall consult the Managing Director on terms and conditions affecting employees. - 16.3.
+The responsibility for making payments by way of salaries, wages and other emoluments to all employees and former employees rests with the Managing Director - 16.4.
+The Managing Director shall be notified by the Directors without delay of all matters affecting such payments.
+Notification shall include: - (a) appointments, resignations, dismissals, suspensions, transfers and secondments; - (b) sickness and any other absence other than annual or flex leave; - (c) changes in remuneration other than normal increments, pay awards and other matters of general application;

-- 16.3 The responsibility for making payments by way of salaries, wages and other emoluments to all employees and former employees rests with the Managing Director - 16.4 The Managing Director shall be notified by the Directors without delay of all matters affecting such payments.
-Notification shall include: - (a) appointments, resignations, dismissals, suspensions, transfers and secondments; - (b) sickness and any other absence other than annual or flex leave; - (c) changes in remuneration other than normal increments, pay awards and other matters of general application; - (d) information necessary to maintain records of service for superannuation, income tax, national insurance and any other required purpose. - 16.5 All time records and other pay documents shall be in a form prescribed by the Section 151 Officer and be certified by Directors.
-They shall be submitted within three months of occurrence to the Managing Director to enable payment to be made on the due date. - 16.6 A list of persons who can certify time records and pay documents shall be supplied to the Managing Director by Directors.
-The list shall contain:(a) the specimen signature of such persons; and - (b) the limitation of their individual authority in terms of value.
+- (d) information necessary to maintain records of service for superannuation, income tax, national insurance and any other required purpose. - 16.5.
+All time records and other pay documents shall be in a form prescribed by the Section 151 Officer and be certified by Directors.
+They shall be submitted within three months of occurrence to the Managing Director to enable payment to be made on the due date. - 16.6.
+A list of persons who can certify time records and pay documents shall be supplied to the Managing Director by Directors.
+The list shall contain: - (a) the specimen signature of such persons; and - (b) the limitation of their individual authority in terms of value.